-It is common with anxiety to experience constant, negative thoughts in your head that you cannot turn off.
+Anxiety treatment encompasses a variety of ways that we attack your anxiety.
 We will teach you how to change your negative thoughts so that you can enjoy each moment and live a happier life.
-Many others experience a sense of restlessness, always feeling “on edge”, and maybe even having trouble sleeping, eating, or interacting with others.
-Anxiety treatment involves a variety of ways that we attack your anxiety.
-We will help you learn relaxation techniques and coping skills so that your anxiety does not take over your life, and help you change around your negative thought processes that are fueling your anxiety.
+We will help you learn relaxation techniques and coping skills so that your anxiety does not take over your life.
+We'll also help you change the negative thought processes fueling your anxiety.

-Therapy and anxiety treatment with Catalyss Counseling can provide you with Relief from your Anxiety.
-Our therapists specialize in treating anxiety from evidence-based perspectives, and we know that therapy does help.
-If you’d like to talk to someone more about how we treat anxiety, contact us today for a free 20-minute phone consultation, or you can book directly online with the therapist of your choice.
+Counseling and anxiety treatment at our Denver, CO area therapy clinic can provide you with relief from your anxiety.
+Our therapists specialize in treating anxiety from evidence-based perspectives, and we know that therapy and lasting change takes time and commitment.
+If you’d like to talk to someone more about how we treat anxiety, follow these simple steps:

 For more information on anxiety, check out our blog post on How to Sleep When You Have Anxiety!